 as it will keep you in shape without putting unnecessary strain on joints and muscles.

 Poses such as plank will strengthen your arms, legs, shoulders and abs.
-You don’t have to be super flexible to practice yoga, it can be practised at all levels of ability.
+You don’t have to be super flexible to practice many of the yoga poses.
+There are forms for all levels of ability.

 A few minutes a day practising